kubicorn/kubicorn/README.md

 9) We have no guarantee that anything works, ever, use at your own risk
 10) We have no dependency on DNS

+# Concepts

 ### Create

 `kubicorn` let's a user create a Kubernetes cluster in a cloud of their choice.

+### Apply

+Define what you want, then apply it.
+That simple.

 ### Adopt